openfaas/openfaas.github.io/_posts/2025-04-16-local-llm-openfaas-edge.md

 ### Conclusion

-The latest release of [OpenFaaS Edge](https://docs.openfaas.com/deployment/edge/) adds support for NVIDIA GPUs for core services defined in the `docker-compose.yaml` file.
+The latest release of [OpenFaaS Edge](https://docs.openfaas.com/deployment/edge/) adds support for Nvidia GPUs for core services defined in the `docker-compose.yaml` file.
 This makes it easy to run local LLMs using a tool like Ollama, then to call them for a wide range of tasks and workflows, whilst retaining data privacy and complete confidentiality.

 The functions can be written in any language, both synchronously and asynchronously for durability and scaling out.